Property System#

 This example demonstrates how to use declarative binding to propagate strong types. aui::ranged_number

-propagates its constraints on ANumberPicker
+propagates its constraints on ANumberPicker thanks to ADataBindingDefault specialization.

 Label via declarative projection#

-We can use projections in the same way as with AUI_LET
+We can use projections in the same way as with AUI_LET.

 using namespace declarative;